clowdr-app/clowdr-app.github.io/content/resources/video-subtitles/exporting-video-from-clowdr-to-youtube.md

 Follow these simple instructions to get started!

 #### **1. Combining videos**

+Combining videos enables you to stitch together videos, such as a pre-recorded presentation followed by the Q&A recording.

 **Step 1.** Open the **_Manage Content_** panel from the admin dashboard.